-In this chapter, it describes the assumptions and the operational environment to operate this TOE as useful information for the assumed readers to judge the use of this TOE.
+This chapter describes the assumptions and the operational environment to operate this TOE as useful information for the assumed readers to determine the use of this TOE.

 4.1 Usage Assumptions

 Table 4-1 shows assumptions to operate this TOE.
 Although assumptions are expressed differently from the conformance PP, the evaluation process confirmed the equivalence of both assumptions.